Data-Mining-CS568/NG-DBSCAN/README.md

 	- It asks for number of points(or number of sentences in case of text dataset) we want in the dataset (use upto 10000 for fast running) and then asks for type of dataset.

 	- Running the following command and entering the required inputs will generate required dataset in points.txt file:
-		1. python3 dataset_generator.py
+		- python3 dataset_generator.py

 	- Now run the main algorithm (NG-DBSCAN) code using the following command:
-		1. Compile: g++ phase2.cpp
+		- g++ phase2.cpp
-		2. Execute: ./a.out
+		- ./a.out
 	- It will create clusters.txt which contains all the clusters.

 	- Now to plot the clusters (for 2D and 3D dataset), use the following command:
-		1. python3 clusters_generator.py
+		- python3 clusters_generator.py

 	- We calculated the NG-DBSCAN metrics for comparison with DBSCAN: compactness, separation, recall
-		1. Compile: g++ metrics_main.cpp
+		- g++ metrics_main.cpp
-		2. Execute: ./a.out
+		- ./a.out

 	- Ran DBSCAN algorithm (for comparison with NG-DBSCAN) over points.txt using dbscan_code.py using the following command:
-		1. python3 dbscan_code.py
+		- python3 dbscan_code.py

 	- We calculated the DBSCAN metrics: compactness, separation, recall
-		1. Compile: g++ dbscan_metrics_main.cpp
+		- g++ dbscan_metrics_main.cpp
-		2. Execute: ./a.out
+		- ./a.out
 	- Using this we can compare between DBSCAN and NG-DCSCAN.

 - Code Files for Static NG-DBSCAN

 	- classes.h - contains all the used classes in the algorithm.

-	- phase1.cpp - contains the phase-1 code which will be used to create 𝜖-graph.
+	- phase1.cpp - contains the phase-1 code which will be used to create epsilon graph.

 	- phase2.cpp - used to create the propagation tree and list of clusters.

+	- metric_main.cpp - main method to calculate metrics for NG-DBSCAN.

+	- metric_calculate.cpp - contains Functions to contain metrics.

+	- dbscan_metrics_main.cpp - main method to calculate metrics for DBSCAN.

+	- jaro_winkler_distance.cpp: it calculates Jaro Winkler Distance between two strings.

+	- dbscan_code.py - main method to create the DBSCAN clusters and numbered_dbscan_clusters.txt file.

+	- dataset_generator.py - contains the python code to generate the random points.

+	- clusters_generator.py - plots the clusters in 2-dimension in different colours using clusters.

 	- epsilon_graph.txt - represents the epsilon graph used in the algorithm.